aadyas17/Pro-Image-Editor/README.md

-# Image Editor
+#Pro Image Editor

-**Image Editor** is a web-based application for seamless image editing.
+**Pro Image Editor** is a web-based application for seamless image editing.
 It allows users to upload, edit, enhance, and export images with powerful features like filters, text overlays, compression, and background removal.

 ---